This article will tell you everything you need to know about DevOps.

 - Lower failure rate of releases

-- Shorten time interval between the discovery of a bug and the deployment of the fix
+- Shorten the time interval between the discovery of a bug and the deployment of the fix

 - Improve time to recovery

 - Improved collaboration

 DevOps is achieved through development cycles, tools, processes, and automation.
 However, even more, important is the change in organizational culture.
 DevOps environment requires common goals, strong teams, communication, and transparency between departments.
 Everyone needs to be involved throughout the software creation process, and, therefore, everyone gains a stake of ownership in the ultimate product.

 How Do DevOps Methodologies Work?

 DevOps brings a holistic approach to the whole software delivery pipeline.
 DevOps’ common stages are collaboration, automation, continuous integration, continuous delivery, continuous testing, continuous monitoring, and rapid remediation.

 DevOps leverages cross-functional teams.
 These teams are comprised of developers, designers, operations, testers, and support professionals.
 Before acting on a software project development process, the team plans the software delivery from design to deployment.